VictorMachadoJosviak/Location-Hide/location-hide/README.md

 ## Where are my generated files?
 The files will be exported to the root of your node.js script that runs the convert.
+The fake include codes will be at in this folder also at the root ./FAKE_SCRIPTS_EXPORT_AREA/